-In most cases, you will be charged a fee for recycling your old mattress.
-Expect to pay $20 to $40 per mattress if you arrange for pick-up services at your home, or $10 to $20 for each mattress you transport to a recycling center in your own vehicle.
+You will most likely be charged a fee for recycling your old mattress.
+Expect to pay $20 to $40 per mattress if you arrange for pick-up services at your home or $10 to $20 for each mattress you transport to a recycling center in your own vehicle.
 The criteria for acceptable mattress donations will vary by organization.
-Most centers will not allow you to donate a mattress that is wet, stained or infested with bed bugs.
+Most centers will not allow you to donate a mattress that is wet, stained, or infested with bed bugs.
 However, broken or torn mattresses can usually be donated.
 Also may try reselling your old mattress.